jjlipat-mcl/IT114LM1W4-JavaScript-in-the-Browser/README.md

 4. Click on the "Create" button on the top right and select "import repository"
 5. Click on enable public repositories
 6. Select the repository that you have cloned
+7. Enter `npx --yes live-server` in the terminal
-7. Wait for the process in the terminal to finish.
+8. Wait for the process in the terminal to finish.
 Once it's done, you should be able to see index.html in the preview panel.